Managing Partner and Head of the Cannabis and Hemp Department

 the U.S. Courts of Appeals for the Third and Sixth Circuits.
 Additionally,

 he is a member of the Bar of the Supreme Court of the United States.
-Four
+Five

-of his cases have gone before the Supreme Court to date (including
+of his cases have gone before the Supreme Court to date.

 Mr. Sacks began his legal career practicing personal injury law in Philadelphia.

 Soon he was also administrating several legal service plans for large